Manufactured by Philips Respironics.

 Passover humidifiers may provide sufficient moisture with CPAPs set at lower-end pressures.
 However, if the moisture is not sufficient there is no way to increase the amount of moisture added.
-Furthermore, because the water is room temperature, in cold climates the water temperature will drop causing the CPAP air to become very cold and the amount of moisture will be reduced
+The water is room temperature.
+In cold climates, the water temperature will drop causing the CPAP air to become very cold, and causing the amount of moisture to be reduced.

 - What is an integrated humidifier?

 - An integrated humidifier is used with a specific CPAP and fits directly onto the machine.
 For most heated humidifiers, this design eliminates the need for a second hose as well as a second power cord.

-The advantages of an integrated humidifier are that it works very closely with the CPAP machine to deliver humidification.
+An advantage of an integrated humidifier is that it works very closely with the CPAP machine to deliver humidification.
 Also, an integrated humidifier is a compact unit that uses fewer parts to provide moisture to the user.

-A disadvantage of the integrated humidifier is the user will receive less moisture when it is used with a passover humidifier it will produce less moisture because the surface area is typically smaller.
-An integrated humidifier will function only with the CPAP for which it was designed.
+A disadvantage of the integrated humidifier is the user will receive less moisture when it is used with a passover humidifier.
+The smaller surface area effects the amount of moisture produced.
+Also, a integrated humidifier will only function with the CPAP for which it was designed.